 How Do I Get FINRA Certified?

 These exams cover various topics related to the securities industry and its regulatory framework.
-This involves understanding FINRA rules and other self-regulatory organizations (SROs) guidelines.
+This involves understanding FINRA rules and other Self-Regulatory Organizations (SROs) guidelines.

-Most firms that hire or train new advisers will have a mandatory licensing program included in their training package, and almost all firms mandate that you must obtain securities licenses.
+Most firms that hire or train new advisers will have a mandatory licensing program in their training package, and almost all firms mandate that you obtain securities licenses.
 These exams cost $40 to $245.

 The most prevalent FINRA securities certifications are listed below: